daleclack/testing-repository/README.md

 [Experimental]: After gtk112 and gtk113, the submodule GCR_CMake is imported

-The Project is here https://github.com/Makman2/GCR_CMake
+Thanks for the project author https://github.com/Makman2/GCR_CMake

 (Actually, I forked the project for convenience)